riddle

 Mechanical properties

-In some countries of Africa and South America there are plantations of trees of this species.
-Being fast growing, with very separate growth rings, the characteristics and benefits are lower, it has less fat so its endurance in the open is lower and has wide dark meshes.
+In some African and South American countries, there are plantations of trees of this species.
+Because it is fast-growing, with widely spaced growth rings, its characteristics and performance are inferior; it has less fat, so its resistance to the elements is lower, and it has wide, dark fronds.